KILTprotocol/spec-ext-credential-api/readme.md

 Malicious actors have already used this path to inject malicious code in the runtime of the page.
 This runtime is the only medium for communication between the dApp and the extension, so the evil code has a way to position itself as a man-in-the-middle.

-Messages that are encrypted and signed are invulnerable to such attacks, but the extension needs to receive the public key of the dApp out of band, and the protection from replay attacks is required as well.
+Messages that are encrypted and signed are invulnerable to such attacks, as the MitM can neither modify nor read them.
+Nor can it inject its own messages into the stream.

+*Countermeasures:*

+The extension needs to confirm the public key of the dApp out of band.
+The tamper-proof mechanism for that is defined in the [Well Known DID Configuration specification](https://identity.foundation/.well-known/resources/did-configuration/).

-Replay attacks can be prevented by the participants responding to the challenges provided by the other party and/or by quoting in the message plaintext of some unique ID of the previous message.
+Replay attacks will be prevented by participants responding to challenges provided by the other party and/or by including some unique ID of the previous message in the response.

-The tamper-proof mechanism for the extension to receive the public key of the dApp is defined in the [Well Known DID Configuration specification](https://identity.foundation/.well-known/resources/did-configuration/).

-The dApp should include the identity of the extension in its signed messages, and the extension should verify it to ensure that a MitM code does not replace the extension identity with its own.
+### Privacy

+The identifiers, including DIDs, should not be exposed to dApps without user consent.

+*Countermeasures:* even during consequent visits to a dApp approved by the user, the exposure of the DIDs should happen at the latest possible moment.
+This communication happens via encrypted messages, so the DIDs are safe from MitM attacks.

+### Keeping the private key encrypted

+The extensions store the private keys on disk in an encrypted form.
+It is likely that even when the extension runs in the browser, the lifetime of unencrypted private keys in the RAM is short.

+*Countermeasures:* given that the extension needs the private key to decode a message from dApp, we recommend using a one-per-page-load temporary key pair to encrypt the messages, not the keypairs of real identities.

+The private keys are still needed to sign certain types of messages, they should be removed from the RAM after the message is signed.